Normal TDS of Drinking Water In PPM

 Purified Water is much more important in the Industrial world, where pure water is essential for parts of the Pharmaceutical or high-tech industry.
 Even in Aquariums and Hydroponic systems, there should be some mineral content that is needed but then also needs to be controlled for well-natural balance systems.

-But for Drinking Water, the important point is that TDS meters won’t read dangerous contaminants that are dissolved in your Drinking Water that could possibly affect your health.
-They will measure some vital minerals that are naturally occurring in nature and are washed through the earth by Water Cycle into groundwater that ends up in your drinking water.
+They will measure some vital minerals that are naturally occurring in nature and are washed through the earth by the Water Cycle into groundwater that ends up in your drinking water.

-Is Low TDS Water Harmful
+Are Low TDS Levels in Water Harmful

 Minerals found in water can be elements that are derived from the area where the water comes from.
 All water sources contain traces of compounds like salts and minerals that come from contact with the rocks and earth where the water is taken from.
 This is not always a bad thing.
+They are measured as TDS dissolved solids in water as ppm.

 • Sodium Chloride can come from water softeners and saltwater intrusion or roadway salt washing into private drinking Wells.